BECKER LAB

 Maria Muñoz (she/her, undergraduate): currently a PhD student at University of Illinois Urbana-Champaign (Dr. Brian Allan)

-Juliana Nunes (she/her, MSc intern): currently a MS student at the University of São Paulo (Dr. Marcos Heinemann)
+Juliana Nunes (she/her, MSc intern): currently a PhD student at Macquarie University (Dr. Michelle Power)

 Allen Pau (he/him, undergraduate): currently a medical assistant with Makena Pediatrics